ParisNeo/lollms-webui/docs/youtube/script_lollms.md

 Let's ask Carl sagan what is cosmos.

 If we look at the Lollms console, we can see that it got the prompt and is generating the words.

+As you can see, generative AI has a huge potential to help us enhance our productivity.
+This tool is a little glimpse of what AI models especially generative models are capable of.
+AI is a tool, it can be used for good, as for bad.
+I hope you use this tool wizely and bare in mind that the future of humanity may depend on how we use these technologies.
+It is now impossible to stop AI development but we should tame it and make sure that its goals are aligned with ours.
+It can lead us to a bright future where we fix urgent problems like climate change and resource depletion, where we aceive great science discoveries, like building a better physics theory that can fuse quantum physics and general relativity.
+Or it can lead us to a dark world where AI empowers a handful of ritch people and enslaves the rest.
+I personally think that open source is the way to ensure fair access to every one to those tools.

+I hope that you have liked this video.
+If you did, please consider leaving a thumb up, a sub to the channel and a comment.
+Thank you for watching.
+C ya